Ku Klux Klan: Resistance and decline

-Labor and anti-unionism

-In major Southern cities such as Birmingham, Alabama, Klan members kept control of access to the better-paying industrial jobs and opposed unions.
-During the 1930s and 1940s, Klan leaders urged members to disrupt the Congress of Industrial Organizations (CIO), which advocated industrial unions and accepted African-American members, unlike earlier unions.
-With access to dynamite and using the skills from their jobs in mining and steel, in the late 1940s some Klan members in Birmingham used bombings to destroy houses in order to intimidate upwardly mobile Black who moved into middle-class neighborhoods.
-"By mid-1949, there were so many charred house carcasses that the area [College Hills] was informally named Dynamite Hill."

-Activism by these independent KKK groups in Birmingham increased as a reaction to the civil rights movement of the 1950s and 1960s.
-Independent Klan groups violently opposed the civil rights movement.
-KKK members were implicated in the 16th Street Baptist Church bombing on a Sunday in September 1963, which killed four African-American girls and injured 22 other people.
-Members of the Communist Workers' Party came to North Carolina to organize textile workers and pushed back against racial discrimination there, taunting the KKK, resulting in the 1979 Greensboro massacre.

-Development of Christian Identity Theology

-According to Professor Jon Schamber, Rev. Philip E. J. Monson branched off from the teachings of British Israelism and began to develop Christian Identity Theology in the 1910s.
-During the 1920s, Monson published Satan's Seat: The Enemy of Our Race in which he adopted Russel Kelso Carter's theory that Jews and non-whites were descended from the serpent in the Garden of Eden.
-Monson connected the work of the corrupt race to the activities of the Catholic Church and the Pope.
-Monson's ideas were popular among some KKK members in the 1950s.

 National changes

 In 1939, after experiencing several years of decline due to the Great Depression, the Imperial Wizard Hiram Wesley Evans sold the national organization to James A. Colescott, an Indiana veterinary physician, and Samuel Green, an Atlanta obstetrician.
 They could not revive the Klan's declining membership.
-In 1944, the Internal Revenue Service filed a lien for $685,000 in back taxes against the Klan, and Colescott dissolved the organization that year.
+In 1944, the Internal Revenue Service filed a lien for $685,000 in back taxes against the Klan, and Colescott dissolved the organization by decree on April 23 of that year.
 Local Klan groups closed down over the following years.

 After World War II, the folklorist and author Stetson Kennedy infiltrated the Klan; he provided internal data to media and law enforcement agencies.
-He also provided secret code words to the writers of the Superman radio program, resulting in episodes in which Superman took on the KKK.
+He also provided secret code words to the writers of the Superman radio program, resulting in episodes in which Superman took on a thinly disguised version of the KKK.
 Kennedy stripped away the Klan's mystique and trivialized its rituals and code words, which may have contributed to the decline in Klan recruiting and membership.
 In the 1950s Kennedy wrote a bestselling book about his experiences, which further damaged the Klan.